 .
 Founder Gabrielle "Coco" Chanel opened her first boutique in 1913, touting designs known for simplicity.
 After Coco died in 1971, Chanel's style stagnated for years until Karl Lagerfeld took over the designs and revived the label by tapping a younger market.
 The company boasts more than 120 boutiques worldwide.
 Controlled by chairman Alain Wertheimer's family, Chanel also owns lingerie and swimwear brand Eres and manages seven ateliers through Paraffection.

 Chanel is headquartered in Neuilly-sur-Seine, in the Île-de-France region just outside of Paris.
 The company sells its products across Europe, North America, Central and South America, Asia, the Middle East, and Oceania.

 Sales and Marketing

-Chanel sells its luxury goods worldwide through more than 100 boutiques.
+Chanel sells its luxury goods worldwide through more than 120 boutiques.
 Besides boutiques, Chanel sells its beauty products through department stores and specialty stores, as well as online.
+The company also operates its own network of more than 80 company-owned retail stores worldwide.

 Recognized for its elegant style and superior quality, Chanel has been ensuring the reputation of its noteworthy name through its Paraffection division.
 The artisans division consists of gold and silversmith Robert Goossens (which created Coco Chanel's popular Byzantine-style crosses), milliner A. Michel, button maker Desrues, fabric flower artisan Maison Guillet, ornamental feather designer Lemarie, embroiderer Lesage, and shoemaker Massaro.
 In addition to supplying Chanel, the artisans provide their design services and handmade goods to other design firms and wealthy individuals, which have included the late Elizabeth Taylor, the Kennedy family, and the Duchess of Windsor.

 Luxury brands like Chanel were believed to be insulated from the negative effects of the economy because of their established base of wealthy customers and growing popularity in China, Russia, and other emerging markets.
-Despite its commitment to quality, even the House of Chanel has felt the strain of the global economic downturn.
+Despite its commitment to quality, even the House of Chanel felt the strain of the global economic downturn.
 To ride it out, the company in 2009 laid off about 200 of its fixed-term and temporary contract workers in Paris as demand for its luxury items declined.